Sidney Lumet’s classic courtroom drama 12 Angry Men takes bigotry to task – but does the film live up to its own standards?

 How the film ramps up the tension

 Lumet works hard to keep the plot as taut as possible.
-He has to, because everything takes place in a single room with a fixed cast of characters (keep in mind that Reginald Rose first wrote this as a television play).
+He has to, because everything takes place in a single room with a limited cast of characters (keep in mind that Reginald Rose first wrote this as a television play).

 The audience has a couple of things to worry about.
 Firstly, there’s the murder.
 A teenager is accused of killing his father in cold blood, an event described in gruesome detail.